cuteant/MessagePack-Span-Fork/src/MessagePack/README.md

 }
 ```

-MessaegPackFormatterAttribute
+MessagePackFormatterAttribute
 ---
-MessaegPackFormatterAttribute is lightweight extension point of class, struct, interface, enum and property/field.
+MessagePackFormatterAttribute is lightweight extension point of class, struct, interface, enum and property/field.
 This is like JSON.NET's JsonConverterAttribute.
 For example, serialize private field, serialize x10 formatter.

 ```csharp
 [MessagePackFormatter(typeof(CustomObjectFormatter))]